Azure/azure-sdk-for-net/sdk/cognitiveservices/Language.TextAnalytics/src/README.md

 # Microsoft Azure Text Analytics SDK library for .NET
  ----
 **Note:** This SDK targets the V2.1 version of the Text Analytics service.
-For the new set of libraries that support newer service versions please see the Text Analytics Azure SDK under the path: https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/textanalytics/Azure.AI.TextAnalytics
+For the new set of libraries that support newer service versions and follow the [Azure SDK Design Guidelines for .NET](https://azure.github.io/azure-sdk/dotnet/guidelines/) please see the Text Analytics Azure SDK under the path: https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/textanalytics/Azure.AI.TextAnalytics

  This SDK allows you to build applications that consumes Microsoft Cognitive Services Language APIs.